 Greetings and salutations, Internet user.
-Adam M. Rosen is a freelance writer and editor based in Asheville, North Carolina.
+Adam M. Rosen is a freelance writer and independent book editor based in Asheville, North Carolina.

 To learn about the editing services I offer through my company, AMR Editorial, and how I might help you with your editorial project, please check out the Editing Services section of this site.

 For the past decade or so I’ve also been moonlighting as a journalist and essayist.
-Some of the places I’ve contributed to include the Atlantic.com, the Los Angeles Review of Books, the Awl, the Wilson Quarterly, Mental Floss, Atlas Obscura, Literary Hub, the Baltimore Sun, Michigan Alumnus, the Forward, the Onion, OUPblog, the Brooklyn Paper, Gelf Magazine, and the Billfold.
+Some of the places I’ve contributed to include the Atlantic.com, the Los Angeles Review of Books, the Wilson Quarterly, Mental Floss, Atlas Obscura, the Awl, JSTOR Daily, Literary Hub, the Baltimore Sun, Michigan Alumnus, the Forward, the Onion, OUPblog, the Brooklyn Paper, Gelf Magazine, and the Billfold.
 (Check out the Writing Portfolio section for links to some of my clips.)

 The main focus of my writing is popular literature, language, music, TV/film, and Jewish-American culture.
 I confess I have an academic bent, and I enjoy doing research and synthesizing scholarship almost as much as writing.
 For one of my articles, I interviewed a professor who watched the entire Real Housewives franchise—for science.